Watch the Video Series: Accelerating JADC2

 >> ON-SCREEN QUESTION: How does Booz Allen enable systems integration across the joint force?

->>KHALID SYED: Booz Allen has been at the forefront of being that digital integrator.
+>>KHALID SYED: Booz Allen has been at the forefront of that digital integration.
 We stood up the Digital Battlespace, and the heart of that is being able to break these monolithic proprietary systems.
 (And) you can do that in very efficient, cost-effective ways.
 We have been focused on enabling data sharing and abstracting these systems and the data they generate right from the actual proprietary systems.
 And be able to share that data across all services.

 >> ON-SCREEN QUESTION: What is one key way Booz Allen helps DOD accelerate JADC2?